 “Are you ready to record an album?
 We could release it at the show in Nice with Pink Floyd to go along with the movie.”

-Wow, I thought.
-Then I remembered how worked up I got about our songs before Skynyrd.
-Were these songs good enough to sell records?
+Wow, I think.
+Then I remember how worked up I got about our songs before Skynyrd.
+Are these songs good enough to sell records?

-I looked at Mike Sr. and then Dad.
-Was I hoping that they’d tell me what to do?
+I look at Mike Sr. and then Dad.
+Am I hoping that they’ll tell me what to do?
 When did I become such a wimp?

 “Are you screwing with me?
 I don’t have time enough as it is now with the student musical comedy.
 You want me to spend weeks in France doing movie promo at the same time we’re doing a concert with Pink Floyd, let alone record a studio album?”

-He turned to Dad, “I wanted to test his judgment, and he just passed with flying colors.
+He turns to Dad, “I wanted to test his judgment.
+He passes with flying colors.
 So, let him go to the film’s opening.
 Everyone will want to see him.”